National Terrorism Advisory System (NTAS)

 The NTAS alerts will be based on the nature of the threat.
 In same cases, alerts will be sent directly to law enforcement or affected areas of the private sector, while in others, alerts will be issued more broadly to the American people through official and media channels.

 NTAS alerts contain a sunset provision indicating a specific date when the alert expires.
 There will not be a constant NTAS alert or blanket warning that there is an overarching threat.
 If threat information changes for an alert, the Secretary of Homeland Security may announce an updated NTAS alert.
 All changes, including the announcement that cancels a NTAS alert will be distributed the same way as the original alert.

 What Citizens Can Do

-Citizen's Guide to Terrorism Preparedness (PDF)
+Citizen's Guide to Terrorism Preparedness (PDF) is available for review.

 In addition to previously mentioned precautions, you should do the following: